 Your scapula provides the base for your shoulder and arm to move.¬† Your base must be stable in order for your shoulder to be stable (and not dislocate). ¬†¬†Scapula muscle retraining exercises begin immediately after surgery.¬† Early emphasis is placed on strengthening your serratus anterior, middle trapezius, and lower trapezius.

 Your rotator cuff muscles function to keep the ball of your shoulder joint in the socket.¬† You want your rotator cuff to be extra strong to reduce your risk of dislocating your shoulder again.¬† During the first 3 months of your rehab, we encourage band and light dumbbell exercises.

 For the Best Results Start Your Rehab Early

 After shoulder stabilization surgery, your risk for another dislocation is significantly less.¬† Also, greater than 90% of people undergoing surgery are able to return to sports.¬† However, it is a long road back.¬† Depending on your sport, it may take 6 to 12 months to return.

-Your post-surgery rehab is a key factor in you achieving the best outcome after surgery.¬† Get started early to avoid a stiff shoulder and prolonged weakness.¬† The physical therapists at BSR have been rehabbing the people of¬† Southern Ocean County since 2007.¬† Call us and schedule your initial visit to get started.
+Your post-surgery rehab is a key factor in you achieving the best outcome after surgery.¬† To avoid a stiff shoulder and prolonged weakness, start your rehab early.¬† The physical therapists at BSR have been rehabbing the people of¬† Southern Ocean County since 2007.¬† Call us and schedule your initial visit to get started.